pine64/blisp/README.md

 5. See [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil) for hardware information.

 6. See [Github Ralim's IronOS](https://ralim.github.io/IronOS/#getting-started) for firmware/software information.
-This is only the Flasher that loads the firmware; all firmware documents are in IronOS.
+This is only the Flasher that loads the firmware; all Pinecil firmware documents and menu instructions are in IronOS.

 # To Do